Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

         // generated_code.1 is an Rc<SExp> which contains the output
         // code.

 PrimaryCodegen is the object where the code generation stores and updates information it needs and what gets collected during code generation.
-It's defined in src/compiler/comptypes.rs (line 281 at present).
-Many of the functions in src/compiler/codegen.rs take a PrimaryCodegen and most of those return a PrimaryCodegen.
-During this process, the compilation state is updated by each.
+It's defined in `src/compiler/comptypes.rs` (line 281 at present).
+Many of the functions in `src/compiler/codegen.rs` take a PrimaryCodegen, and most also return a PrimaryCodegen.
+During this process, the compilation state is updated by each of them.

-Everything before code generation is uninteresting, but I'll note at a high level how functions on PrimaryCodegen function.
+#### PrimaryCodegen functions

-codegen starts by running start_codegen to introduce each helper to the PrimaryCodegen and based on their types, bin them into the appropriate parts of the code generator to lookup later:
+Codegen starts by running `start_codegen` to introduce each helper to the PrimaryCodegen.
+Based on their types, it bins them into the appropriate parts of the code generator to lookup later:

-    Defconstants are turned into mods and run.
+* Defconstants are turned into mods and run.
 The result is stored in the PrimaryCodegen's constant set.

-    The defconst form is evaluated by putting all Helpers (as in objects of HelperForm type) into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
+* The defconst form is evaluated by putting all Helpers (objects of HelperForm type) into an Evaluator and asking it to shrink the constant's expression (resulting in constant folding).
 The folded value must reduce to a constant, and if it does, it's stored in the constant set.

-    Defmacros are converted to programs and compiled using the CompilerOpts' compile_program method.
-These methods on CompilerOpts provide this kind of recursion with an eye to allowing the generation of program code to be used during compilation.
+* Defmacros are converted to programs and compiled using the CompilerOpts' `compile_program` methods, which provide recursion, with an eye to allowing the generation of program code to be used during compilation.
 The resulting code is stored in the macro set.

-Next, let desugaring takes place (it is intentded that this will be lifted out of codegen to a separate pass).

-Let desugaring inspects each defun (because they appear in the compiled code) for let forms and produces a list of new forms that must be re-inspected.
-When no new forms are generated for any helper form, the full set of generated helpers and the original are introduced to either the defun set or the inline set in the PrimaryCodegen based on their type.
-This will be a bit more flexible when desugaring has its own definite pass as we'll have freedom to rearrange the inlining without disturbing codegen itself.
+* Next, let desugaring takes place (it is intentded that this will be lifted out of codegen to a separate pass).
+Let desugaring inspects each defun (because they appear in the compiled code) for let forms, and produces a list of new forms that must be re-inspected.
+When no new forms are generated for any helper form, the full set of generated helpers and the original are introduced to either the defun set or the inline set in the PrimaryCodegen, based on their type.
+This will be a bit more flexible when desugaring has its own definite pass, as we'll have freedom to rearrange the inlining without disturbing codegen itself.

-Once all helpers are processed in this way, let desugaring takes place on the main expression of the program in the same way.
+* Once all helpers are processed in this way, let desugaring takes place on the main expression of the program in the same way.
 The PrimaryCodegen has a special field for the main expression.

-After start_codegen, the PrimaryCodegen is transformed by generating the dummy environment via the dummy\_functions internal function.
-For each non-inlined defun and tabled constant, it extracts the name and generates an envrionment shape from the names.
+After start_codegen, the PrimaryCodegen is transformed by generating the dummy environment via the `dummy_function`'s internal function.
+For each non-inlined defun and tabled constant, it extracts the name and generates an envrionment shape.
 This is also where multiple definitions are detected.
 As a result of this process, InlineFunction objects are generated for each inline function and the PrimaryCodegen has its "parentfns" member popluated.

 Each surviving helper is then passed through the codegen_ and given an opportunity to transform the PrimaryCodegen.
 The bodies of all functions are placed in the PrimaryCodegen in the appropriate bin.
 Defuns are turned into mods and code generation is individually performed for them.
-The representation placed in the PrimaryCodegen is of compiled code.
-During the process of generating code for each live defun, the compiler is configured with the parent module's PrimaryCodegen so that they observe the containing program's left environment and therefore can request the code to make sibling function calls from it.
+The representation placed in the
+PrimaryCodegen is of compiled code.
+During the process of generating code for each live defun, the compiler is configured with the parent module's PrimaryCodegen.
+This is done so that they observe the containing program's left environment, and therefore can request the code to make sibling function calls from it.

+#### Invocation types

-A few things about this are tricky; PrimaryCodegen uses a type called Callable to lookup invocations and recognizes a few types:
+A few things about this are tricky; PrimaryCodegen uses a type called `Callable` to look up invocations.
+It recognizes a few types:

-    CallMacro

-      Expands a macro and then treats the resulting output as the SExp representation of a BodyForm, so parses it and does expr code generation on it.
+* **CallMacro** -- expands a macro and then treats the resulting output as the SExp representation of a BodyForm -- parses it and does expr code generation on it

-    CallInline

-      Contains a literal body that is woven into the code via either the evaluator or src/compiler/inline.rs.
+* **CallInline** -- contains a literal body that is woven into the code via either the evaluator or `src/compiler/inline.rs`

-    CallDefun

-      Contains recorded code indicating how to look up the function as well as the shape of its right env.
+* **CallDefun** -- contains recorded code indicating how to look up the function, as well as the shape of its right env

-    CallPrim

-      Contains a specification that a primitive is called, so outputs a primitive form directly after doing codegen on the arguments.
+* **CallPrim** -- contains a specification that a primitive is called; outputs a primitive form directly after doing codegen on the arguments

-    RunCompiler

-      This is exactly the "com" operator in classic chialisp.
-When it is encountered, the expression evaluator creates a mod, prepares CompilerOpts to override the environment, provide this PrimaryCodegen for code generation and change other defaults and then uses it to compile the mod.
+* **RunCompiler** -- This is exactly the "com" operator in classic chialisp.
+When it is encountered, the expression evaluator creates a mod, prepares CompilerOpts to override the environment, provides this PrimaryCodegen for code generation, and changes other defaults to be used to compile the mod.
 The result is code that "takes place" in the current context by sharing the environment shape and using the current PrimaryCodegen as a starting point.

-    EnvPath

-      As a compromise to allowing certain expressions to become environment lookups when that might not be expected, I provide a dedicated env-lookup form, (@ n), where n is a constant integer only.
+* **EnvPath** -- As a compromise to allowing certain expressions to become environment lookups when that might not be expected, I provide a dedicated env-lookup form, (@ n), where _n_ is a constant integer only.
 This desugars to a single environment lookup in the generated code.

+#### Macro expansions

-macro expansions require transformation of the user's code into clvm values and back because the macro program is run as a clvm program (when this was written, src/compiler/clvm wasn't fully mature and I hadn't written the evaluator yet).
+Macro expansions require transformation of the user's code into clvm values and back.
+This is because the macro program is run as a clvm program (when this was written, `src/compiler/clvm` wasn't fully mature and I hadn't written the evaluator yet).

-A table of user supplied trees by treehash is made (src/compiler/debug.rs, build\_swap\_table\_mut), and the macro output is "rehydrated" by greedily replacing each matching subtree with the one taken from the pre-expansion macro callsite (src/compiler/debug.rs, relabel).
+A table of user supplied trees by treehash is made (`src/compiler/debug.rs`, `build_swap_table_mut`), and the macro output is "rehydrated" by greedily replacing each matching subtree with the one taken from the pre-expansion macro callsite (`src/compiler/debug.rs`, `relabel`).
 In this way, the code mostly preserved distinctions between atoms and strings, etc in the source text through macro invocation assuming things weren't too intrusive.

-When running the "com" operator, which is used in macros to give the

-After all live defuns have been treated, the compiler uses final\_codegen to generate the code for its main expression and then finalize\_env is called to match each identifier stored in the left environment with a form for which it has generated code recorded and build the env tree.
+After all live defuns have been treated, the compiler uses `final_codegen` to generate the code for its main expression and then `finalize_env` is called to match each identifier stored in the left environment with a form for which it has generated code recorded and build the env tree.

 How CLVM code carries out programs

---
+---

 _The basics of CLVM from a compilation perspective_